-Match your mettle against other players by playing computer games or competing on one of the newest gaming consoles.
-We'll even have a tabletop games available to play with friends.
+Match your mettle against other players in our gaming zone.
+We'll have tabletop games available as well as giant-sized games to play with friends.

 No festival would be complete without Bouncy Castles and Face Painting.
 Run and bounce through our inflatable playground, then grab a seat at our face painting table for a bright, colorful design.